Dikhil Region: Overview

-The Region of Dikhil is situated at the boundary of the Afar 44% and Issa Somali 56% sociolinguistic groups.
+The Region of Dikhil is situated at the boundary of the Afar 44% and the Gadabursi and Issa Somali communities, who together make up around 56% of the population.
 In some part, it includes the territory of the former Sultanate of Gobaad, originally populated by populations of Afar.
 According to the 2009 Census, the local population consists of 88,948 individuals, 28,876 of whom are nomads.